The online Comment window has expired

 • Default_avatar

-erica dixon about 4 years ago
+erica dixon over 4 years ago

 **We deserve representatives that will fight back against the housing crisis, stand up to corporate landlords, and insist on real renter protections.
 THANK YOU to Councilmembers Dan Kalb and Nikki Fortunato Bas, and City Attorney Barbara Parker for sponsoring these protections, Oakland City Council please do the right thing and join them.**